Jack Stivetts: 1895 season

 In early November, due to the threat that a new American Association was near formation, the National League clubs were quick to sign their players without much negotiating.
 Many of the players' salary demands were met, including Stivetts'.
-In March, shortly before the 1895 season began, Stivetts claimed he was in "excellent phycial condition", and that he was "many pounds lighter than he was at this period last year."
+In March, shortly before the 1895 season began, Stivetts claimed he was in "excellent physical condition", and that he was "many pounds lighter than he was at this period last year".
 The season opener was on April 19 against Brooklyn, and Stivetts got the start over Nichols for the second consecutive season.
 Despite being down early in the game, Boston won the game 11–6 behind a seven-run seventh inning.
 Stivetts scored thrice and gathered two hits in the game, including a double.

 During the 1893 season, Stivetts involved himself in a dispute between two catholic players, Tommy Tucker and Hugh Duffy, and their manager Frank Selee.
 The resulting rift occasionally caused strife among team members.
 Factions formed, with Duffy, Tucker, and Tommy McCarthy on one side; Herman Long, Bobby Lowe, and Stivetts on the other.
 These disagreements, in part, led to an incident in a Louisville, Kentucky hotel dining room between Stivetts and McCarthy.
 In response to something Stivetts had said, McCarthy retaliated by punching him once in the face and then calmly left the restaurant.

 His W–L record slid to 17–17, while his ERA improved slightly to 4.64 in 291 innings pitched, as Boston fell to fifth place, 16.5 games behind the NL champions from Baltimore.
 His hitting suffered as well; his batting average dropped to a career-low .190, and he failed to hit a home run for the first time since his rookie season.
 Shortly after Boston completed its schedule, Stivetts re-signed for the 1896 season.